Tron: Ares: Release

+Theatrical

 Tron: Ares was released theatrically on October 10, 2025, including in RealD 3D, 4DX, ScreenX, Dolby Cinema, and IMAX.
 Tron: Ares marks the first film in the Tron series to be given a PG-13 rating by the Motion Picture Association, after its predecessors were rated PG.
 (Note: Tron was released before the PG-13 rating adoption on July 1, 1984.)